Four in a row games

 Choose an appropriate board from the following links, or you (or the learner) can use the blank board to create your own game.

-Number bonds - Practice recall of number bonds for 10, 20 and 100, then apply these bonds to subraction calculations, including finding missing numbers.
+- Number bonds - Practice recall of number bonds for 10, 20 and 100, ten apply these bonds to subraction calculations, including finding missing numbers.

 Times tables

-There are 3 boards (multiplication facts, division facts and a mix of both) for each times table, up to x10 table or up to x12 table.
+- Up to x10 table or up to x12 table - There are 3 boards (multiplication facts, division facts and a mix of both) for each times table.
 Multiplication facts are presented using the commutative property (2x4 and 4x2) for reinforcement and dividing by 1 is included on each division board.